 The Medical Oncology Residency Program at the Flint Animal Cancer Center provides specialty training for veterinarians.
 This highly competitive, ACVIM accredited three-year program is designed to provide advanced training in clinical oncology and cancer biology and is combined with a Master’s degree in Clinical Sciences.
 Residents receive training under the direction of the medical, surgical, and radiation oncology faculty.
 Additional training in basic scientific methods is also provided to prepare those interested in pursuing a career as a clinician-scientist.

-For more information, please contact Dr. Susan Lana.
+For more information, please contact Dr. Jenna Burton.

 Veterinary Medical Oncology Specialty Intern Program